luogeger/learn/jobs.md

 Every label on every drawer was beautifully hand calligrapher.

-Because I had dropped out and didn¡®t have to take the normal classes.
+Because I had dropped out and didn't have to take the normal classes.

 I decided to take a calligraphy class to learn how to do this.